-We recognize the importance of providing students with opportunities to put their education and faith into action.
-The Trinity Legal Clinics offer Trinity students a unique opportunity to apply their classroom education to helping actual clients before they have completed their J.D.
-Each clinic is supervised by an attorney faculty member and is designed to immerse students in the world of law practice while providing much needed services to the community.
-Practicing law under the guidance of an experienced attorney in a service setting not only equips them with practical skills, but also instills a life-long commitment to serving others.
+Trinity Law School recognizes the importance of providing students with opportunities to put their education and faith into action.
+The Trinity Legal Clinics offer students a unique opportunity to apply their classroom education to helping actual clients before they have completed law school.
+Each clinic is supervised by an attorney faculty member and is designed to immerse students in the world of law practice while providing much needed service to the community.
+Practicing law under the guidance of an experienced attorney in a service setting not only equips students with practical skills, but also instills a life-long commitment to serving others.

 Pacific Justice Institute

 The Pacific Justice Institute (PJI) is a nonprofit legal defense organization that specializes in defending religious freedom.
-The law school hosts one of PJI’s Southern California offices on our campus.
-Trinity Law students have the rare opportunity to participate in cutting edge constitutional law litigation by serving as interns for PJI.
+Trinity Law School hosts one of PJI’s Southern California offices on its campus.
+Trinity students have the rare opportunity to participate in cutting edge constitutional law litigation by serving as interns for PJI.
 The students are able to support ongoing cases that address some of the most significant issues in religious liberty today.

 Orange County Rescue Mission

-The law school operates a legal clinic at the Orange County Rescue Mission where Trinity students provide legal services for the residents under the supervision of a licensed attorney.
-The law school also operates a mobile legal clinic through the Orange County Rescue Mission, which provides legal services to the transient community of Orange County.
+Trinity Law School operates a legal clinic at the Orange County Rescue Mission where students provide legal services for the residents under the supervision of a licensed attorney.
+Trinity also operates the Mobile Legal Clinic in partnership with the Orange County Rescue Mission.
+The Mobile Legal Clinic serves the transient community of Orange County.
 Through these clinical programs, students address many of the biggest legal issues faced by the homeless.
 The programs include classroom instruction on the provision of legal services, as well as hands-on training on client interviews, assessing legal needs, and providing answers to difficult legal issues.

 The Center for Human Rights

-The Center for Human Rights is a premier research and educational facility for the promotion and protection of international human rights and religious freedom.
+The Center for Human Rights is a research, education and advocacy center for the promotion and protection of international human rights.
 The Center provides classroom instruction, career development, and opportunities to participate in research, scholarship, lectures, conferences, and seminars.
 Along with several human rights courses at Trinity Law School in Santa Ana, the Center sponsors international courses in Europe and Cambodia.
-The Center has access to the law school’s robust and growing collection of human rights books, periodicals, and international documents.
+The Center has access to the Trinity Law School’s robust collection of human rights books, periodicals, and international documents.
 The Center's mission is to defend the Christian basis for human rights and make justice the prevailing condition in our world.

-Trinity law students also have the opportunity to participate in many other clinical programs, internships, clerkships, and fellowships.
-During their legal education, our students have worked for judges, lawyers, government agencies, legislators, Christian legal organizations, etc. We encourage this type of experience and are happy to work with you to try to help you find an opportunity that best serves your interests.
+Trinity law students have the opportunity to participate in other clinical programs, internships, clerkships, and fellowships.
+During their legal education, our students have worked for judges, lawyers, government agencies, legislators, Christian legal organizations, corporations and nonprofits.
+Trinity encourages this type of experience and works with students to help them find opportunities that best serve their interests.